Funny radio commercials: Beloved. Effective. Memorable.

-Funny radio commercials will make your audience fall in love with your brand.
+Funny radio adverts will make your audience fall in love with your brand.
 Well-written and well-produced comedy spots get heard, get remembered and get results.
 They also improve the overall radio listening experience.
-Who doesn’t radio-ate affection for that?

-If you’re in the advertising, promo or radio biz, we hope these spots serve as helpful radio copywriting, acting and production examples.
+If you’re in the advertising, TV promotion or radio biz, we hope these spots and scripts serve as helpful radio copywriting, voice acting and production examples.
 If you just love funny audio, we get that, too.
-In any case, we hope these spots inspire more of the same.
-Radio advertising needs funny, more than ever.

 Funny radio commercial #1: “Robert Goulet” for “The Simpsons”

 Winner, $20,000 Mercury Award for Radio Humor.
 Starring the late, great singer/orator Robert Goulet as himself.
-Technique: a funny list structure, contrasting serious, somber voice to the juvenile and irrelevant text.
-Key line: “And now, Mr. Goulet reads from ‘The writings of Bart, the collected, after-school blackboard writings of young Bart Simpson.’
-Read Walt’s script.
+Technique: a funny list structure, contrasting a serious, somber voice to the cartoon character’s juvenile, sarcastic sayings.
+Opening line: “And now, Mr. Goulet reads from the writings of Bart, the collected, after-school blackboard writings of young Bart Simpson.”
+Read the script.

 By the way, that spot makes a guest appearance in Larry Oakner’s book about funny radio, And Now a Few Laughs From Our Sponsor.
 It’s recommended.